 Our grants support a wide range of ministries across the UK.
 Before applying to us, we ask that you understand the nature of our grants and the types of work we support.

 Our grant holders are:

-Read more about our grants under the Application FAQs or Get in touch.
+Read more about our grants under the Application FAQ page or Get in touch.

 The applications are then assessed by our Board of Trustees in March and October, who individually and corporately seek to prayerfully assess your application against our criteria and Terms and Conditions.

 We will notify you of the outcome of your application within 10 working days of the Trustee meeting.

 You are now a Grantee.